gbhardwaj00/MyRuns/README.md

   - Real-time GPS trace drawing on Google Maps.
   - Save GPS traces in the database and visualize history on the map.
 - **Learning**:
+  - Implementing status bar and notification panel Notifications using Notification Manager.
   - Took use of GoogleMap API to show live user position.
   - Use services as location listeners to calculate attributes such as distance, average speed, current speed, etc, and show it to the user with Live Data.